Circle actions and geometric quantisation: Geometric quantisation

-\begin{exam} Any exact symplectic manifold satisfies $[\omega]=0$, in particular: cotangent bundles with the canonical symplectic structure.
-In that case the trivial line bundle is an example of a prequantum line bundle. $\Diamond$ \end{exam}
+\begin{exam} Any exact symplectic manifold satisfies $[\omega]=0$, in particular cotangent bundles with the canonical symplectic structure.
+The trivial line bundle is an example of a prequantum line bundle in this case. $\Diamond$ \end{exam}